marandmart/nodeWebSocket/README.md

 * Able to register user in its' database
 * User authentication system using JWT token and user session conceptps
 * Application of namespaces to separate pages that need authentication through middlewares
+* Managing user connection and disconnection events in multiple routes

 ## How to run